I am a long-time pet owner experienced with a range of domesticated animals from dogs to horses, mice to snails.

-- Give the hamster a larger nesting box with a large hole to exit from, alternatively you could allow him or her to build a nest openly in a corner of their cage which gives them plenty of space and prevents them from feeling trapped.
+- Give the hamster a larger nesting box with a large hole to exit from; alternatively, you could allow him or her to build a nest openly in a corner of their cage which gives them plenty of space and prevents them from feeling trapped.
 Many nest boxes are not large enough for Syrian's anyway.

-Sometimes just moving them into a much larger cage can make a difference within hours, severe cases can take several weeks to improve and rarely it never fully goes away.
+Sometimes just moving them into a much larger cage can make a difference within hours, severe cases can take several weeks to improve, and rarely it never fully goes away.
 Cage rage is one of the most preventable problems in hamsters.

-Cage rage is not only one of the most common hamster conditions, it is also the most preventable.
+Cage rage is not only one of the most common hamster conditions, but it is also the most preventable.

-Syrian hamsters grow on average to be 5.5–6 inches in length but it is not uncommon for them to be even larger than that.
-Due to their size and their highly active lifestyle, they require a lot of space and stimulation to prevent boredom, stress, behavioural problems, cage rage, and health issues.
+Syrian hamsters grow on average to be 5.5–6 inches in length, but it is not uncommon for them to be even larger than that.
+Due to their size and their highly active lifestyle, they require a lot of space and stimulation to prevent boredom, stress, behavioural problems, cage rage and health issues.
 Syrian hamsters should ALWAYS be kept alone as they are extremely territorial.